SPECTRUM-aligned draft metadata for museum collections

-From undescribed acquisitions to fully catalogued collections.
-The Archiver's AI generates SPECTRUM-aligned metadata for objects, photographs, and documents — with human review at every step.
+From undescribed acquisitions to reviewable catalogue records.
+Archivers.ai generates SPECTRUM-aligned draft metadata for objects, photographs, and documents — with human review at every step.
+We are not a full collections management system — we complement your existing CMS (Axiell, Modes, Adlib, Mimsy) rather than replacing it.

 What museums tell us